richlip/mws-restaurant-stage-1-master/README.md

 3. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.

+4. On the Restaurant Detail page, you can leave a review for the Restaurant.

 ### Note from the coder

 Some notes from myself, i used an older laptop to work with, screen was too small for programming...
-If you find and error, send it to me;-)
+If you find and error, keep it;-).

+The layout of the Restaurant detailsite is not finnished, as i wanted to implement a button to open the review container. will be done soon.

+Another note from me, there is a audit to make (lighthouse), in the optionssection, uncheck the clear storage checkbox, as one statement from lighthouse is, to cache the pictures, so with a cleared storage, the page have to load the pics from the server.

+Last note, In one section of lighthouse (responsive), i do not reach 90 (points), as my localhost have not https, what lighthouse recommends.

+Very last note!
+I am so happy, that you read until here, as i am happy, to mostly finnish the project;-)